www.geo4u.net

 anthology - a collection of published stories, poems, and plays

-antique - an old object that is valuable due to its rarity or collectability
+- an old object that is valuable due to its rarity or collectability

 antonym - a word that is opposite in meaning to another